ZhyCen/proj-oj/README.md

 check the website on `localhost:4200`

 ## WEEK 2
-finish the front-end part, back-end part, that user can add questions themselves. the json data will be stored on [mlab.com](mlab.com).
+finish the front-end part, part of back-end part that user can add questions themselves. the json data will be stored on [mlab.com](mlab.com).

 Data will be dyamically add and show on the problem page.